June 11, 2019

 “When the day of Pentecost came, they were all together in one place.”

 A massive assumption dwells just under the surface of this first verse of the second chapter of the book.

-Note the text today doesn’t begin by saying, “It was June 8th.”
+Note the text today doesn’t begin by saying, “It was June 9th.”
 Instead, it says, “When the day of Pentecost came.”
-The Day of Pentecost brought them together to celebrate and commemorate the giving of the Covenant on Mt.
-Sinai.
+Later Rabbinic tradition made a strong connection between the Day of Pentecost and the giving of the Law on Mount Sinai.
 In retrospect, it makes perfect sense that the Holy Spirit would be sent on the Day of Pentecost.
 (Remember, the law was given so that the Spirit might be desired and the Spirit was given so that the law might be fulfilled.)

 So why am I telling you all this?
 Because a people of one book are necessarily a people of one calendar.
 We keep time not by months and days, but by chapter and page.
 Time, for us, comes straight off the pages of Scripture.
-Sure, it’s June 15, 2014 today. . . . .
+Sure, it’s June 11 today . . .
 A.D.
-“Anno Domini,” . . . . in the Year of our Lord.
-(But the politically correct architects of secularism aspire even to neuter our calendar by replacing A.D. with C.E. (or Common Era).
+“Anno Domini,” . . . in the Year of our Lord.
+(But the politically correct architects of secularism aspire even to neuter our calendar by replacing A.D. with C.E. [or Common Era])